-Beta Alpha Psi - National accounting honor society that promotes and recognizes scholastic and professional excellence in accounting.
+Beta Alpha Psi - An international honor society that promotes and recognizes scholastic and professional excellence in accounting, finance and information systems.
 The TSU chapter provides opportunities for interaction among students, faculty, and professionals, and fosters lifelong growth, service and ethical conduct.